Approximating Persistent Homology for Large Datasets: Persistent Homology and its Representations

 \subsection{Persistence Measures}

-An alternative, equivalent representation for the output of persistent homology is to define persistence diagrams as measures on $\Omega$ of the form $\sum_{x\in D\cap\Omega}n_x\delta_x$ where $x$ ranges all off-diagonal points in a persistence diagram $D$, $n_x$ is the multiplicity of $x$, and $\delta_x$ is the Diract measure at $x$ \citep{divol2019density}.

-Motivated by this measure-based perspective, \cite{divol-2019-understanding} considered all Radon measures supported on $\Omega$.
-Let $\mu$ be a Radon measure supported on $\Omega$.
-For $1\le p<\infty$, the $p$-total persistence in this measure setting is defined as
+An alternative, equivalent representation for the output of persistent homology is to define persistence diagrams as measures on $\Omega$ of the form $\sum_{x\in D\cap\Omega}n_x\delta_x$ where $x$ ranges all off-diagonal points in a persistence diagram $D$, $n_x$ is the multiplicity of $x$, and $\delta_x$ is the Dirac measure at $x$ \citep{divol2019density}.
+Motivated by this measure-based perspective, \cite{divol-2019-understanding} considered all Radon measures with finite $p$-total persistence supported on $\Omega$.

-where $x^\top$ is the projection of $x$ to the diagonal $\partial\Omega$.
-Any Radon measure with finite $p$-total persistence is called a {\em persistence measure}.
 The space of all persistence measures is denoted by $\mathcal{M}_p$.
-Let $\mu$ and $\nu$ be two persistence measures, the {\em optimal partial transport distance} between them is defined by
+As with the case of persistence diagrams, the collection of all persistence measures is also a well-defined metric space under the {\em optimal partial transport distance}.

 where $\overline{\Omega}=\Omega\cup\partial\Omega$, and $\Pi$ ranges all Radon measures on $\overline{\Omega}\times\overline{\Omega}$ such that for all Borel sets $P,Q\subseteq\Omega$, $\Pi(P\times\overline{\Omega})=\mu(P)$ and $\Pi(\overline{\Omega}\times Q) = \nu(Q).$ When $p=q$, we write $\ot_p$ for simplicity of notation.